networknt/light-doc/content/tutorial/portal/view/add-react-router.md

 ```

 At this stage, we have react-router works and a static menu displays on a responsive drawer.
-In the next step, we are going to add [react-schema-form][] with static definitions.
+In the next step, we are going to change the flattened menu to [tree view menu][] with a static json definition.

-[react-schema-form]: /tutorial/portal/view/react-schema-form/
+[tree view menu]: /tutorial/portal/view/tree-view-menu/